Non-symmetrizable quantum groups: defining ideals and specialization: Another characterization of

 It is clear that $T_k^2x=0$.
-On the other hand, $T_k^1x$ and $T_k^3x$ are in $R^k$ as from Remark \ref{useful}, they are in the ideal generated by $r$.
-Moreover, it should be remarked that in $T_kx$, $r$ is always contained in the first $k-1$ tensor terms.
-This is true from the definition of $T_k^1$ and $T_k^3$.\\
+By Remark \ref{useful}, both $T_k^1x$ and $T_k^3x$ are contained in $R^k$ since they are in the ideal generated by $r$.
+Moreover, it should be remarked that in $T_kx$, $r$ is always contained in the first $k-1$ tensorands.
+This is true by definitions of $T_k^1$ and $T_k^3$.\\